 Ham radio operators don’t necessarily have to program this portable ham radio through your computer, as it allows front panel programming.
 For more advanced programming, you may need to use the software.
 BTech does include the programming cable.

 You get 4000 channels, 10,000 talk groups and a whopping 200,000 contacts!
 Three power outputs may be used in this high quality amateur radio, much like the previous radio options – high, medium, low power.
 Monitor your settings on the large color display.
 Furthermore, it’s also known to have emergency alerts too.

 - The firmware of the amateur radio is easily upgradeable through a Windows PC

 - You are able to assign channels such as digital radio, analog, both or even auto-detection.

 - Built-in GPS and audio recorder feature

-- Features a digital monitor which allows monitoring of DMR traffic
+- This handheld ham radio features a digital monitor which allows monitoring of DMR traffic

 - Emergency alerts feature

 5 – Luiton Walkie Talkies 2 Way Radio BaoFeng Radio Series UV-5RH

 Last in our review, we have another amateur handheld walkie talkie radio with 128 memory channels and 3 adjustable power settings for your pleasure.
 It allows you to choose between 8, 4 or 1 watt output.
 In addition, this programmable amateur radio offers a frequency of 65 to 108 Mhz.